 With any meal that usually includes a meat, I started off by browning the chicken in olive oil and garlic on both sides.
 Seasoning each side before I flip it over.

-Once the chicken is browned to your satisfaction, add the apple cider vinegar and let simmer and evaporate a little.
 Add tomatoes or tomato puree (whichever you are using) to the pan.
 Also add your bay leaves.

 Let the tomato and chicken comes to a boil and simmer.
 If you are using whole tomatoes, break them up using a wooden spoon.

-Hint: Bring to a gentle boil and simmer covered, with a wooden spoon wedged between the lid and the pan, for about 45 minutes until the chicken is fork tender.
+Hint: Bring to a gentle boil and simmer covered.
+If the sauce is to watery, simmer with a wooden spoon wedged between the lid and the pan, for the last 10 minutes.

-Substitutions and Variations
+Variations

 - Sweet Peppers - instead of using sweet peppers use green peppers, hot peppers, jalapenos or chili flakes.